It forces you to look past the surface and get to the root cause.

 Context

-He was writing specifically for parents in that book, which is such a perfect testing ground for this idea.
 Parenting is where we’re most likely to get triggered by surface-level behavior.
-Rosenberg was arguing that punishment and reward are just behavior-modification tricks that ignore the human being underneath.
-Compassionate parenting means learning to decode the need behind the “bad” behavior.
+Rosenberg was arguing that punishment and reward are just behavior modification tricks that ignore the core need of human being beneath.
+Compassionate parenting means learning to decode the need behind the bad behavior.

 Usage Examples